 Lately I’ve been troubled by laughing-at-stupid-people infotainment, especially in partisan news media, and on both sides of the political spectrum.
 I’d like to watch a broadcast that doesn’t devolve into some version of nanny-nanny-poo-poo-you-have-stinky-pants.
-That the anchor wears a suit and tie, frowns, and speaks solemnly makes the content no less snide.
+That the frowning anchor wears a suit and tie, or a presentable dress, makes the content no less childish and vitriolic.

 But from my armchair, where I finger wag at others with impunity, I’ve been reflecting on my own habits of mind.
 This self-reflection reminds me of one my favourite passages from Thomas Hobbes’ Leviathan, and that a little well-placed self-deprecation is unlikely to go amiss.
 For myself as much as for anyone.